c6o/provisioners/README.md

 # Contributing

-We encourage anyone in the CodeZero community is governed by the [Code of Conduct](https://github.com/c6o/provisioners/code-of-conduct.md).
+We encourage anyone in the community to help contribute to these Provisioners.
+To get started, check out our [Contributing Guidelines](https://github.com/c6o/provisioners/blob/develop/CONTRIBUTING.md).

 # Code of Conduct

-Participation in the CodeZero community is governed by the [Code of Conduct](https://github.com/c6o/provisioners/code-of-conduct.md).
+Participation in the CodeZero community is governed by the [Code of Conduct](https://github.com/c6o/provisioners/blob/develop/code-of-conduct.md).